April 2, 2025

 1. Moisture & mould.

-One of the biggest risks of over-insulation is moisture becoming trapped inside your home.
-Without proper airflow, humidity from daily activities like cooking and showering gets stuck indoors.
+How do you know if you have too much insulation?
+One sign could be excess moisture.
+One of the biggest risks of over-insulation is trapping humidity inside your home.
+Without proper airflow, moisture from daily activities like cooking and showering gets stuck indoors.
 Over time, this creates the perfect environment for condensation and mould growth — especially in walls, ceilings, and roof cavities.

-Mould isn’t just unsightly; it’s a health hazard, particularly for people with asthma, allergies or compromised immune systems.
+So, can too much insulation cause mould in the walls?
+Unfortunately, yes.
+And mould isn’t just unsightly — it’s a health hazard, particularly for people with asthma, allergies, or compromised immune systems.

 2. Poor indoor air quality.